 Welcome to “GSR 979: Introductory Instructional Skills.”
-This course is designed for graduate students interested in learning some teaching skills and concepts for surviving and thriving in your first teaching role.
+This course is designed for graduate students interested in learning some teaching skills and concepts for succeeding in your first teaching role.
 Our hope is that you will leave the course more confident and prepared for teaching your first class, tutorial, or lab.

 Throughout the course, the instructors will model a variety of teaching strategies and approaches: in this way, you will begin to identify strategies that you may experiment with and implement in your own practice.
 We will be transparent about the theory that grounds the practical skills taught in the course, illuminating the notion that teaching is scholarship.
 In addition, we encourage you to embrace a reflective teaching practice as a basis for future

 While this course will not earn you credit, it will appear on your transcript.
 It is imperative that you maintain attendance, and complete all course activities, readings, and assignments to pass the course.

 Graduate students with some teaching experience should consider taking the two-term course, GSR 989: Philosophy and Practice of University Teaching, that delves more deeply into teaching theory and philosophy, in addition to teaching practices.